MobileTechRob/JohnsonHealthTechApp/README.md

 - Once that completed,  i struggled with getting the call back to work.
 I had save button but then found the resultLauncher = registerForActivityResult(ActivityResultContracts.StartActivityForResult()) { result : ActivityResult ->
-- When importing that i saw that there are two imports to choose from and research that and used correct one ...androidx.
+- When importing ActivityResult, i saw that there are two imports to choose from and research that and used correct one ...androidx.
+Once I got that working, then I started think about saving updates to the file a bit more.
-- Then I introduced the Repository object and got that working.
+- Then I introduced the Repository object for a single source of storage across intents in the app.
+I got that working.
 I like the use of lambdas that i did.
--
 - Once I got this far.
 My mind started absorbing more of what i just did.
--
-- Once I got the core functionality going and cleaned up old code.. i looked at unit test and started finding ways to bring them in.
-Coming from  the C# world where everything I build is an class object, this way experience was differnet.
+- Once I got the core functionality going and cleaned up old code..
+I looked at unit test and started finding ways to bring them in.
+Coming from  the C# world where everything I build is an class object, this way experience was different.
-- towards the end, the settings now perist
+- towards the end, I got the settings to perist.
+I do like the way Android handles some file operations over .NET MAUI.
 - there is an edit check for duration..can only be a number or else it can't be saved.
 My own special touch.